Movatterモバイル変換

 Main article:Atmospheric temperature

-The division of the atmosphere into layers mostly by reference to temperature is discussed above.
-Temperature decreases with altitude starting at sea level, but variations in this trend begin above 11 km, where the temperature stabilizes over a large vertical distance through the rest of the troposphere.
-In thestratosphere, starting above about 20 km, the temperature increases with height, due to heating within the ozone layer caused by the capture of significantultraviolet radiation from theSun by the dioxygen and ozone gas in this region.
-Still another region of increasing temperature with altitude occurs at very high altitudes, in the aptly-namedthermosphere above 90 km.
+Starting at sea level, the temperature decreases with altitude until reaching thestratosphere at around 11 km.
+Above, the temperature stabilizes over a large vertical distance.
+Starting above about 20 km, the temperature increases with height, due to heating within the ozone layer caused by the capture of significantultraviolet radiation from theSun by themolecular oxygen and ozone gas in this region.
+A second region of increasing temperature with altitude occurs at very high altitudes, in the aptly-namedthermosphere above 90 km.[34]

 Speed of sound